-Minnesotans made nearly 9 million visits to food shelves in 2024.
+Minnesotans made over 9 million visits to food shelves in 2025.

-That’s 1.4 million more visits than 2023.
-Below, you can download the latest 2024 Minnesota Food Shelf Visits report and slides.
+That’s 2.5x more visits than pre-pandemic 2019.
+Below, you can download the latest 2025 Minnesota Food Shelf Visits report.

 - Food assistance needs have dramatically increased from pre-pandemic levels.

-- Hunger is a statewide issue impacting both urban and rural communities.
+- Hunger is a statewide issue touching both urban and rural communities.

-- Food shelves have expanded services to meet the need.
+- Food shelves are innovating to meet ongoing record-breaking need.

 Data Collection & Transparency